 There are 3 sets of tips included, 1 pair of foam ones, and 2 rubber.
 In my opinion, the foam tips are much better than rubber tips, they just feel softer and more comfortable.

 Bottom line: Great build quality, solid isolation, and distortion-free analytical sound that is suitable for electronic genres.
-While the sound is crisp and clear, it is concentrate and thus not very delicate, and can be fatiguing.
+While the sound is crisp and clear, it is concentrated – thus not very delicate, and it can be fatiguing.
+It might feel like I’m overselling them a bit, but I promise, they are worth every penny, and more.